Economics of car use: Private benefits

 The benefits of using a car differ by many factors, in regard to location and culture.
 One general benefit is availability of use which, when coupled with public support via infrastructure (such as roads or fuel stations), can allow highly flexible movement and transportation.
 Because public transportations are not as well omnipresent and normally don't run at certain day periods, they might not be an option.
 Car allows a certain freedom of movement, that other means of transport do not.
-Another private benefit car owners enjoy, is comfort.
+Another private benefit car owners enjoy is comfort.
 The car allows the transportation of the driver (and passengers) from a certain point A, to another point B, within an acclimatized and protected interior.

 Private costs

+US vehicle prices surged during the COVID-19 pandemic, but then stabilized somewhat.

-According to the RAC motorists in the UK spend an average of GBP 5,000 (US$ 9,000) per year on their car, or roughly 1/3 of the average net wage; while the RACV suggests roughly AUD $10,000 per year, compared to AUD $26,000 median income among all Australian adults or AUD $66,000 median income among all Australian households.
+According to the RAC motorists in the UK spend an average of GBP 5,000 (US$9,000) per year on their car, or roughly 1/3 of the average net wage; while the RACV suggests roughly AUD $10,000 per year, compared to AUD $26,000 median income among all Australian adults or AUD $66,000 median income among all Australian households.
 This situation is reflected in most other Western nations.
 For the average car owner, depreciation constitutes about half the cost of running a car.
 The typical motorist underestimates this fixed cost by big margin, or even ignores it altogether, according to a survey by the RAC.

 There are a number of reasons for the high cost of car transport: